072jiajia/VRDL_HW1/README.md

 Code for (???) place solution in CS_T0828_HW1

 ## Abstract
-In this work, I use API-Net to train my model
+In this work, I use API-Net to train my model<br>
 API-Net [Paper](https://arxiv.org/pdf/2002.10191.pdf) | [GitHub](https://github.com/PeiqinZhuang/API-Net)

-I trained K models for K different splits of training/validation data.
+I trained K models for K different splits of training/validation data.<br>
 K-Fold [簡介](https://medium.com/@chih.sheng.huang821/%E4%BA%A4%E5%8F%89%E9%A9%97%E8%AD%89-cross-validation-cv-3b2c714b18db) | [summary](https://medium.com/datadriveninvestor/k-fold-cross-validation-6b8518070833)

-In testing phase, I computed K logits by the K different models.
+In testing phase, I computed K logits by the K different models.<br>
 Add up the logits and choose the category with the largest value.

 - The submission with the highest score I made was obtained from 5 models with the best validation accuracy.
-- It's just 0.02% better than the submission obtained from all the models.
+- In fact, it's just 0.02% better than the submission obtained from all the models.

 ## Hardware
 The following specs were used to create the solutions.